 To enforce an MFA requirement to an application:

-In Zero Trust, navigate to Access > Applications.
+In Zero Trust, go to Access > Applications.

-If your application already has a rule containing an identity requirement, find it and click Edit.
+If your application already has a rule containing an identity requirement, find it and select Edit.

 Add a Require action to the rule.